Ezazhel/cgm/README.md

 We could also implement a loading skeleton and a better default state on page when the user hasn't search anything

+Github api return by default 30 items with a maximum of 100 items, we should implement a pagination service / pagination component to display more data.
+The pagination doesn't need to be filter, it could be a component property

 **But this is was out of the scope**